+- 2 Observation sheets

+- 1 Instruction sheet

-1 Mirror mounted on a wooden block
+- 1 Mirror mounted on a wooden block

-1 laser pointer
+- 1 laser pointer

-Ask students what happens to light when it strikes a surface.
+Ask students what happens to light when it strikes a surface?

-- When light strikes an object, it is either transmitted (allowed to pass through the object), or reflected (bounced back to your eyes so that you can see the object) or absorbed. - When light hits a smooth surface, such as a mirror, regular reflection occurs.
+- When light strikes an object, it is either transmitted (allowed to pass through), or reflected (bounced back to your eyes so that you can see the object). - When light hits a smooth surface, such as a mirror, regular reflection occurs.
 Ask students what we call the image that we see in the mirror.
-A reflection. - o Tell students that they are going to experiment with reflecting light in a mirror.
+A reflection. - Tell students that they are going to experiment with reflecting light in a mirror.